MahaaAlassaf/Business-Analytics-Nanodegree/README.md

 ## Project 4: Data Visualization
 #### Description
 > The goal of this project was to create visualizations that reveal insights from a dataset containing US Census demographic data.
-The visualizations aimed to highlight patterns in the dataset, utilizing principles of data visualization and effective communication.
+The visualizations aimed to highlight patterns in the dataset, utilizing principles of data visualization.

 #### Project Link
 [Project 4: Build Data Dashboards](https://github.com/MahaaAlassaf/Business-Analytics-Nanodegree/tree/440ce8f6b7e4d98c46b21e8f55b7a7928878b792/Project%204%20-%20Build%20Data%20Dashboards)